 The ratification of the appointment of our independent registered public accounting firm (Item 2) is considered a routine matter under the relevant rules.
-The election to the Board of the 7 nominees for director (Item 1), approval of an increase in the shares available under the Company's Amended and Restated 2014 Incentive Stock Plan (Item 3) and approval of a stockholder proposal to amend our bylaw regarding stockholder proxy access (Item 4) are considered non-routine matters.
+The election to the Board of the 7 nominees for director (Item 1) and approval of an increase in the shares available under the Company's Amended and Restated 2014 Incentive Stock Plan (Item 3) are considered non-routine matters.